-- > in good faith and for a proper purpose; - > in the best interests of the company; and - with the degree of care, skill and diligence that may reasonably be expected of a person carrying out the same functions in relation to the company as carried out by that director, and having the general knowledge, skill and experience of that director.
+- in good faith and for a proper purpose;

+- in the best interests of the company; and

+- with the degree of care, skill and diligence that may reasonably be expected of a person carrying out the same functions in relation to the company as carried out by that director, and having the general knowledge, skill and experience of that director.

-Section 76(4) of the Companies Act states that in respect of any matter arising in the exercise of the powers or the performance of the functions of a director, a director will have satisfied the obligations in section 76(3) of the Companies Act, if the director -
+Section 76(4) of the Companies Act states that in respect of any matter arising in the exercise of the powers or the performance of the functions of a director, a director will have satisfied the obligations in section 76(3) of the Companies Act, if the director:

-- > has taken reasonably diligent steps to become informed about the matter; - > has made a decision, or supported the decision of a committee or the board with regard to that matter; and - had a rational basis for believing, and did believe, that the decision was in the best interests of the company.
+- has taken reasonably diligent steps to become informed about the matter; - has made a decision, or supported the decision of a committee or the board with regard to that matter; and - had a rational basis for believing, and did believe, that the decision was in the best interests of the company.

-In further compliance with this section, the director is required to communicate to the board, at the earliest practicable opportunity, any material information that comes to his or her attention, unless he or she -
+In further compliance with this section, the director is required to communicate to the board, at the earliest practicable opportunity, any material information that comes to his or her attention, unless he or she:

-- > reasonably believes that the information is publicly available or known to the other directors; or - > is bound by a legal or ethical obligation of confidentiality.
+- reasonably believes that the information is publicly available or known to the other directors; or - is bound by a legal or ethical obligation of confidentiality.

-A director would therefore be entitled to rely on the performance and information provided by persons who have received delegated powers or authority to perform one or more of the board's functions.
-This includes the ability to rely on the veracity of the information provided, including financial statements and other financial data prepared by the employees of the company, accountants or any other professional person retained by the company, the board, or any committee constituted by the company.
+A director would therefore be entitled to rely (but not blindly) on the performance and information provided by others, including financial statements and other financial data prepared by the employees of the company, accountants or any other professional person retained by the company, the board, or any committee constituted by the company.

-Also included would be matters involving skills or expertise that the director could reasonably believe a particular person to have or to be within that person's professional competence.
-For instance, if a director receives financial information from departmental managers, he or she would be entitled to rely on the veracity of such information provided such reliance is reasonable in the circumstances and when one considers the specific expertise of that particular manager.
-For example, the marketing director would not have the same level of insight into a set of management accounts as would the financial director.
+The skills or expertise of both the person providing the information and of the director considering the information are also relevant.
+For instance, if a director receives financial information, he or she would be entitled to rely on the veracity of such information, provided such reliance is reason able in the circumstances, taking into account the skills and expertise of the person providing the information and what the director knows of the company's state of affairs.
+For example, a marketing director of the company would not necessarily have the same level of insight into a company's financial information as would the financial director.

-Section 76 also provides that a director of a company must not use the position of director, or any information obtained while acting in the capacity of a director to gain an advantage for the director, or for another person other than the company or a wholly-owned subsidiary of the company, or to knowingly cause harm to the company or a subsidiary of the company.

-This means that a director has the duty not to misappropriate corporate opportunities, to account for secret profits and not to improperly compete with the company.
+Section 76 also provides that a director of a company must not use the position of director, or any information obtained while acting in the capacity of a director to gain an advantage for him/herself, or for another person (other than the company or a wholly-owned subsidiary of the company), or to knowingly cause harm to the company or a subsidiary of the company.
+This means that a director has the duty not to misappropriate corporate opportunities, to account for secret profits and not to improperly compete with the company or its subsidiaries.